Franconian Jura

 The Franconian Jura (Fränkische Alb [ˈfʁɛŋkɪʃə ˈʔalp], Fränkischer Jura, Frankenalb or Frankenjura) is an upland in Franconia, Bavaria, Germany.
 Located between two rivers, the Danube in the south and the Main in the north, its peaks reach elevations of up to 600 m and it has an area of some 7053.8 km2.
+It is part of the Table Jura (Tafeljura).

 Large portions of the Franconian Jura are part of the Altmühl Valley Nature Park.
 The scenic meanders and gorges formed by the river Altmühl draw tourists to visit the region.

 Geologically, the Franconian Jura is the eastern continuation of the Swabian Jura.
 The mountain chains are separated from each other by the impact crater of the Nördlinger Ries.

-The northern part of the Franconian Jura is known as Little Switzerland (Fränkische Schweiz).
+The northern part of the Franconian Jura is known as Franconian Switzerland (Fränkische Schweiz).